While dealing with high voltage circuit boards, remember the basic rules for laying out the boards is that they will carry hazardous voltages.

-Determining what spacing to use is simple, if your system or product requires compliance to international safety standards.
+Determining what spacing to use is simple if your system or product requires compliance with international safety standards.
 Find the standard relevant to the product category and adhere to the tabulated values concerning your application’s details.
-For example, IEC-60950-1 (second edition) is the document to consult for most IT products to be sold internationally that are powered from ac mains, or batteries, and applies both to the primary side and the dc secondary circuits within those products.
+For example, IEC-60950-1 (second edition) is the document to consult for most IT products to be sold internationally that are powered from AC mains or batteries and applies both to the primary side and the DC secondary circuits within those products.
 Section 2.10.3 of the standard defines what clearances are required.
 So, that over-voltages, including transients and peak voltages generated within the equipment, cannot cause faults.
 A series of tables, 2J through 2M, explains how to calculate clearances with respect to the details of your application.
 Next, section 2.10.4 explains how to determine the spacing required for creepage.
 Check our post on the importance of PCB line spacing for creepage and clearance for more insight.

-What’s the difference between clearance and creepage?
+What is the difference between clearance and creepage?
 Clearance is the shortest distance between two conductors measured through air.
 Creepage is the shortest distance between two conductors, measured along the surface of the insulation separating them.
-Consider the ways an electrical fault between conductors can occur if the clearance or the creepage spacing is too small.
+An electrical fault between conductors can occur if the clearance or the creepage spacing is too small.
 If the clearance is too small, a transient over-voltage event can result in arcing between the conductors, especially if there is dust in the air or humidity.
 This is a virtually instantaneous fault that does not recur until another such over-voltage event.
 Faults resulting from insufficient spacing for creepage can take much longer to occur.

-The paramount objective of all electrical safety standards is of course to prevent any danger of shock.
-If no one will ever be near a circuit while it is powered, the clearance and creepage allowances among its conductors that are subject to hazardous voltage can be the minimum that ensure the circuit will function and not deteriorate.
+The paramount objective of all electrical safety standards is to prevent any danger of shock.
+Suppose no one will ever be near a circuit while it is powered.
+In that case, the clearance and creepage allowances among its conductors that are subject to hazardous voltage can be the minimum that ensures the circuit will function and not deteriorate.
 IEC-60950-1 specifies five increasing levels of mandatory insulation related to the physical location of a circuit relative to human contact, the voltage, and the operating environment.
-Naturally, the best tactic to avoid the danger of shock or circuit degradation is to space traces as far apart as possible but very often that distance will not meet creepage requirements.
+Naturally, the best tactic to avoid the danger of shock or circuit degradation is to space traces as far apart as possible, but very often, that distance will not meet creepage requirements.
 What can be done in those cases?

 If turning to a material with a better CTI is not feasible, routing a slot in the space between two traces can increase the creepage distance.
 Leakage from one trace to the other along the laminate surface would have to travel around the air gap.
 Alternatively, a vertical barrier of insulating material could be placed in the space, which would increase both the creepage and clearance distances.

-Keep in mind the spacing on assembled boards when you consider creepage and clearance requirements for layout.
+Keep in mind the spacing on assembled high voltage circuit boards when you consider creepage and clearance requirements for layout.
 The distance between an uninsulated edge of a charged component and the edge of an adjacent component could be too small to meet a clearance requirement, even though the creepage distance between their traces is sufficient.
-Moreover, there may be some operations needed during assembly to meet clearance requirements: for example, applying potting compound to isolate the leads on the package of a power semiconductor from some nearby component.
+Moreover, there may be some operations needed during assembly to meet clearance requirements.
+For example, applying the potting compound to isolate the leads on the package of a power semiconductor from some nearby component.

 If your project does not require compliance with a particular safety standard, you can rely on the latest version of IPC-2221, the generic standard for PCB design, for clearance and creepage guidance.
 In any case, consultation with your PCB fabricator and assembler regarding suitable materials (you can read our article on how to choose HDI PCB materials) and design alternatives will help you achieve a safe product that meets your performance objectives at the lowest possible cost.

-Our quick trip through the basics of laying out boards that involve hazardous voltage amounts to just a first step, simply an opportunity to point to out some helpful and hopefully familiar guideposts as you start your journey.
+Our quick trip through the basics of laying out the high voltage circuit boards that involve hazardous voltage amounts is simply an opportunity to point out some helpful and hopefully familiar guideposts as you start your journey.